-5.1 Memory Segments and Sections
+5.1 Memory and RTSC Platforms

 In DSP/BIOS 5, the MEM manager module was used to create new MEM segments for user applications.
-In DSP/BIOS 6, MEM segments have been replaced by XDCtools Memory segments, which are specified in the platform file.
+In SYS/BIOS 6, MEM segments have been replaced by XDCtools Memory segments, which are specified in the project's RTSC platform.

 The most significant difference between MEM segments and Memory segments is how they are created.
-While MEM segments were created or modified in the configuration script, Memory sections are created or modified using a platform file.
+While DSP/BIOS 5 MEM segments were created or modified in the configuration script, SYS/BIOS 6 Memory segments are created or modified using the RTSC platform wizard.
+When you use the conversion tool, a RTSC platform with memory segments that match those in your DSP/BIOS 5 application is created automatically.

-The DSP/BIOS 6 installation includes several platform files that define Memory segments.
-However, to change these Memory segments requires defining a custom platform file and using that to build the application.
-Section 10.3 shows how to define new Memory sections using a custom platform file.
+The SYS/BIOS 6 installation includes several RTSC platforms that define Memory segments.
+To customize these Memory segments, you can create a custom RTSC platform package and use that to build the application.
+To generate a custom platform package, use the conversion tool or the RTSC platform wizard.